 Family system interventions put the focus equally around all the family members, and persuade them to stop their traumatizing behaviors, and because substance addiction and domestic violence regularly reinforce dysfunctional family environments: everyone involved will need to do their part in changing their behaviors.

 What Is the Difference between an Intervention and Treatment?

 Although each step is vital for the recovery process, it’s important to take note that there is a major difference between an intervention and drug treatment.
-We have offered drug and alcohol intervention services to the Athens, GA area for over a decade.
+We have offered drug and alcohol intervention services to the state of Georgia for over a decade.